AllanMwirigi/express-blog-backend/README.md

 `npm install`

 ### Set Environment Variables
 Need to create a .env file.
-The required variables can be found in the .env-sample
+The required variables can be found in the .env.schema file

 ### Run the app
 `npm start`